One Hundred Poems by One Hundred Poets

 The Ogura hyakunin isshu is a collection of one hundred poems composed for the most part over a period of some three hundred years, from the early tenth to the early thirteenth century.
 The poems are assumed to have been selected by Fujiwara no Teika (or Sadaie, 1162-1241), the outstanding waka poet and critic of his day, although a number of textual issues exist.

-Teika mentions in his diary, the Meigetsu-ki, being requested by his son Tameie to choose one hundred poems that, when transcribed onto rectangular strips of paper known as shikishi, could be used to decorate the door panels in the villa owned by Tameie's father-in-law Utsunomiya Yoritsuna near Mount Ogura on the outskirts of Kyoto (alternative interpretations hold that the father-in-law made the selection, which was then transcribed by Teika, or that this first selection was later superseded by an almost identical but rearranged version that Teika compiled for his own use).
+Teika mentions in his diary, the Meigetsu-ki, being requested by his son Tameie to choose one hundred poems that, when transcribed onto rectangular strips of paper known as shikishi, could be used to decorate the door panels in the villa owned by Tameie's father-in-law Utsunomiya Yoritsuna near Mount Ogura on the western outskirts of Kyoto (alternative interpretations hold that the father-in-law made the selection, which was then transcribed by Teika, or that this first selection was later superseded by an almost identical but rearranged version that Teika compiled for his own use).

 First known simply as the Hyakunin isshu, the collection became the model for a variety of other similar anthologies, so the place name "Ogura" was subsequently added to distinguish it from the others.
 Yet such was the prestige of this particular collection that it eventually acquired definitive status, so that even now whenever one speaks of "the" Hyakunin isshu, it is the Ogura hyakunin isshu that is meant.
 Its influence and authority would be hard to overstate, and it seems safe to say that when the average Japanese thinks of waka, these are the ones that inevitably come to mind (they are, in fact, the first waka memorized by most schoolchildren).

 For the translations, I started by relying on several Japanese sources aimed chiefly at general readers and high school students preparing for university entrance examinations.
 These sources are now in the process of being supplemented by more strictly academic studies.
-I have, of course, seen previous English translations of many of the poems, but I have deliberately avoided consulting them while making my own initial versions, which are as original as can reasonably be expected for this sort of translation.
+I have, of course, seen previous English translations of many of the poems, but I deliberately avoided consulting them while making my own initial versions, which are as original as can reasonably be expected for this sort of translation.
 Readers should find the different approaches interesting to consider.
 Still, not to take advantage of the efforts of previous translators can be tantamount to refusing to correct errors in judgment -- or sometimes just plain outright errors.
-A two-stage revision process is therefore envisioned: a first stage in which I will tidy up some inconsistencies and possibly adjust the text to more closely match that of the original, followed by a second stage that takes into consideration other published translations (with credit given as appropriate).
+A two-stage revision process is therefore envisioned for this complete initial set: a first stage in which I will tidy up various inconsistencies and possibly adjust the text to more closely match that of the original, followed by a second stage that takes into consideration other published translations (with credit given as appropriate).
 This sort of flexibility is one of the primary benefits of publishing online, and other tweaks may be made along the way.
 I remind readers that I own the copyright to the translations on this site.

 Titles, abbreviations, and technical points